Orders of precedence in the United Kingdom: Current practice

-Officers of State
+Officers of state

 In England and Wales, the Archbishop of Canterbury is the highest in precedence following the royal family.
 Then come, assuming the post of Lord High Steward is vacant (as it usually has been since 1421), the Lord Chancellor, and the Archbishop of York.
-Next come the Prime Minister, the Lord President of the Privy Council, the Speaker of the House of Commons, the Lord Speaker of the House of Lords (since July 2006), the President of the Supreme Court of the United Kingdom (since October 2009), the Lord Chief Justice of England and Wales (since November 2007) and the Lord Privy Seal.
+Next come the Prime Minister (since 1905), the Lord President of the Privy Council, the Speaker of the House of Commons, the Lord Speaker of the House of Lords (since July 2006), the President of the Supreme Court of the United Kingdom (since October 2009), the Lord Chief Justice of England and Wales (since November 2007) and the Lord Privy Seal.

 The precedence of the Lord Great Chamberlain, the Earl Marshal, the Lord Steward and the Lord Chamberlain are determined by the rank and class of the peerage of the holders of such offices.

-In Scotland, the Keeper of the Great Seal of Scotland and the Keeper of the Privy Seal of Scotland, if Peers, rank after the Lord Speaker of the House of Lords.
+In Scotland, the Keeper of the Great Seal of Scotland and the Keeper of the Privy Seal of Scotland, if peers, rank after the Lord Speaker of the House of Lords.
 If not so, then they rank after the younger sons of dukes.
-The Hereditary High Constable of Scotland and the Master of the Household in Scotland rank above dukes.
-If the Keepers of the Seals are Peers, then the Keepers precede the High Constable and Master.
+The hereditary High Constable of Scotland and the Master of the Household of Scotland rank above dukes.
+If the Keepers of the Seals are peers, then the Keepers precede the High Constable and Master.